We are different.

 You'll learn diverse skills that can provide you with the versatility to handle a wide variety of self-defense situations.

 Learning on Okinawa afforded me access to old techniques and strategies that have been lost to many modern schools.

-They do not teach skills that enable a small person to beat a larger person.
+They do not focus on skills that enable a small person to beat a larger person.